OctopusDeploy/blog/blog/2021-10/jenkins-azure/index.md

 Create a project by going to **{{Projects, Add Project}}**

 Go to the Process section.
-Add a `Deploy an Azure App Service step`
+Add a `Deploy an Azure App Service step.`

 ### On Behalf of